 - More Parmesan cheese, to taste

-- Optional: Add some toasted pine nuts at serving
+- Add some toasted pine nuts at serving, optional

 - Heat oven to 250F degrees.

-- In a medium sauce pan, heat chicken broth and white wine over medium-high heat.
+- In a medium sauce pan, heat 1 cup chicken broth and ¼ cup white wine over medium-high heat.
 Boil until reduced by one third, about 5 minutes.

-- Reduce heat to medium-low, add lemon juice and whipping cream.
-Heat to a slow simmer and then add butter, one tablespoon at a time.
+- Reduce heat to medium-low, add lemon juice and 2 cups cream.
+Heat to a slow simmer and then add 2 Tablespoons butter, one Tablespoon at a time.
 Lower heat a bit and continue on a very low simmer, whisking occasionally while you make the chicken and tomatoes.

-- After chicken has been pounded to an even thickness, heat 1 tablespoon of the oil in a 12" skillet on medium-high heat.
-Lightly dredge chicken in the flour mixture, shaking extra flour off before placing chicken in pan.
+- After chicken has been pounded to an even thickness, heat 1 Tablespoon oil in a 12" skillet on medium-high heat.
+Add ¼ cup flour to a plate with ¾ teaspoon salt and ¼ teaspoon pepper, stir to combine.
+Lightly dredge chicken in the flour mixture, shaking extra flour off before placing chicken in the pan.
 Heat chicken over medium-high heat until cooked through, about 4 minutes on each side.
-Place chicken on an oven-safe plate, cover with foil and place in oven to keep warm.
+Place chicken on an oven-safe plate, cover with foil and place in the oven to keep warm.

-- In the same pan you cooked the chicken (do not wash out the pan), add the last tablespoon of oil and lower heat to medium.
+- In the same pan you cooked the chicken (do not wash out the pan), add the last Tablespoon of oil and lower heat to medium.
 Add the tomatoes in a single layer, adding salt and pepper as desired.
-Let cook until tomatoes start to disintegrate and caramelize, about 4 minutes.
+Let cook until tomatoes start to disintegrate and caramelize, about 5 minutes.

-- Stir tomatoes and add garlic cloves.
+- Stir tomatoes and add 2-3 garlic cloves.
 Continue to cook, stirring only occasionally.
+At this time, while the tomatoes are continuing to cook, you can use tongs to remove the tomato skins, if desired.
+We don't mind the skins so I leave them.
 The tomato mixture will stick to the pan a little.
 This is what you want, because it means they're breaking down correctly and the tomatoes natural fructose is working.
 Turn heat to low while you finish preparing chicken and sauce.

 - Remove chicken from oven and slice on diagonal, about 1" thick slices.
 Add chicken to the skillet and lightly toss with tomatoes.